publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch115/schV/m__us_usc_t7_s9097.md

     (a) __Maintenance of base acres and payment yields__

-        The Secretary shall maintain, for each covered commodity and upland cotton, base acres and payment yields on a farm established under sections 8702, 8751 of this title, as adjusted pursuant to sections U.S.C.
-8711, 8712, 8718, and 8752 of this title, as in effect on September 30, 2013.
+        The Secretary shall maintain, for each covered commodity and upland cotton, base acres and payment yields on a farm established under sections 8702 and 8751 of this title, as adjusted pursuant to sections 8711, 8712, 8718, and 8752 of this title, as in effect on September 30, 2013.

     (b) __Streamlining__